PyMVPA/PyMVPA/doc/source/tutorial_start.rst

 >>> print ds.nfeatures
 577

-We can also access the information via the `~mvpa2.base.dataset.AttrDataset.shape` property of the dataset:
+We can also access this information via the `~mvpa2.base.dataset.AttrDataset.shape` property of the dataset:

 >>> print ds.shape